akumar2021/Databases-Final-Project/README.md

         Classification

 1. Constellation - Ngc_M : One to Many
 2. Constellation - Star      : One to Many
 3. Ngc_M - NGC              : One to One
 4. Ngc_M - Messier         : One to One
 5. NGC - Supernova        : One to Many
 6. Star - Classification : Many to Many

 ## NORMALIZATION

 Ngc_M normalizes relations between NGC, Messier, and Constellation.
 HIP id, HR id, HD id, GL id, and BF id were not normalized to increase database query speed.

+## INDEXES

+MongoDB automatically indexes tables on the _id column for every collection.